Menu

 A. An inflatable hot tub is extremely heavy when filled with water, weighing approximately the same as a compact car.
 For this reason, it is not a good idea to put it on a deck.
 The best place to set up your inflatable hot tub is on a concrete patio or a level spot in your yard.
 The area must be able to uniformly support the hot tub's full weight.

-Be sure there are no sharp objects or debris beneath your inflatable hot tub before setting it up.
-Your inflatable hot tub should be close enough to an outlet so you can easily plug it in but not so close that the outlet could be easily splashed.
+Be sure there are no sharp objects or pieces of debris beneath your inflatable hot tub before setting it up.
+Place it close enough to an outlet so you can easily plug it in but not so close that the outlet could be easily splashed.

 Q. Can I use my inflatable hot tub outdoors in the winter?